KALDYBAKYZY/quiz/README.md

-Documentation for "Quiz Game with Images" Project Project Description
+Documentation for "Quiz Game with Images" Project

+Project Description

 "Quiz Game with Images" is a web-based application that presents a quiz with questions where the answers are provided in the form of images.
 Users select one of the offered options, and the system checks the correctness of the answer.
 At the end of the game, the overall result is displayed.
 Key Features

-1. Displaying questions with answer choices in image format.
+Displaying questions with answer choices in image format.
-2. Highlighting the correct and incorrect answers after selection.
+Highlighting the correct and incorrect answers after selection.
-3. Scoring points for correct answers.
+Scoring points for correct answers.
-4. "Restart Quiz" button for starting the game over.
+"Restart Quiz" button for starting the game over.
-5. Cross-browser responsive design.
+Cross-browser responsive design.
 Project File Structure

-HTML: final.html
+HTML: index.html
+Main file containing the structure of the webpage.
 <!DOCTYPE html>
 <html lang="en">
 <head>